utnet-org/utility/docs/practices/workflows/run_a_node.md

 That is, we have a secret key for the sole validator in our network, how convenient.

-To recap, `uncd init` without arguments creates a config for a new network that starts with a single validator, for which we have the keys.
+To recap, `unc-node init` without arguments creates a config for a new network that starts with a single validator, for which we have the keys.

 You might be wondering what `~/.unc/node_key.json` is.
 That's not too